mautic/mautic-documentation/pages/12.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 Monitoring all traffic on a website can be done by loading a javascript file (since Mautic 1.4) or adding a tracking pixel to the website.
 It is important to note that traffic will not be monitored from logged-in Mautic users.
 To check that the JS/pixel is working, use an incognito or private browsing window or simply log-out of Mautic prior to testing.

-Note that by default, Mautic will not track traffic originating from the same [private network](https://en.wikipedia.org/wiki/Private_network) as itself, but this internal traffic can be configured to be tracked by setting the `track_private_ip_ranges` configuration option to `true` in `app/config/local.php` and then [clearing the symfony cache](https://developer.mautic.org/#cache).
+Note that by default, Mautic will not track traffic originating from the same [private network][private network] as itself, but this internal traffic can be configured to be tracked by setting the `track_private_ip_ranges` configuration option to `true` in `app/config/local.php` and then [clearing the symfony cache][clearing the symfony cache].

 ### Tracking Script (Javascript)